-The other day I was scouting out new bank account promotions and I came across this deal from Capital One 360.
+The other day I was scouting out new bank account promotions and I came across a bank deal.
 Getting a $500 bonus sounded pretty sweet… until I read the fine print.
 To qualify for the bonus, I’d need to deposit at least $50,000 in my new account.
 That made me wonder: why are the minimums so high to begin with?
 Are bank deals always too good to be true?
 To shed some light on the subject, I’m breaking down the most common arguments banks use to justify a big initial deposit.

 It’s easier to screen out risky customers

 Banking is by nature a risky industry and when it comes to who they’re willing to extend their business to, banks tend to hedge their bets.
 That’s why any time you try to open a new account, the bank looks at your credit report and runs your name through ChexSystems to see if any negative information turns up.
 Requiring a higher minimum deposit for a bank account bonus is just another tactic banks use to weed out people who may be a higher risk.

 Sneaky?
 Absolutely.
 Justifiable?
 Not so much.
 According to a report from the Consumer Financial Protection Bureau, approximately 75 percent of overdraft fees are incurred by just 8 percent of all banking customers.
 When you look at it that way, it doesn’t make much sense for banks to set the deposit limits so high when only a small fraction of consumers are being irresponsible with their accounts.